starling021/rat-n/README.md

 ***

-# Mouse Substrate (MPL Substrate)
+# Mouse Substrate

-    Mouse Substrate (MPL Substrate) is a package that can be installed on the target iOS device after receiving remote control to run substrate commands and services.
+    Mouse Substrate is a package that can be installed on the target iOS device after receiving remote control to run substrate commands and services.

 ## Substrate commands